micahjsmith/website/content/blog/ballet-status-report.md

 ### Development workflow

-This leads to the second reason, which is that the primary development environment and workflow for data scientists is prototyping and exploration in computational notebooks.
+The second is that data scientists are accustomed to working in computational notebooks and have varying mastery of version control tools like git.
 Unfortunately, notebook-based development workflows don't fit in to traditional software engineering workflows.
 I love Jupyter Notebooks, and use them all of the time in my work, but [many writers](web.eecs.utk.edu/~azh/pubs/Chattopadhyay2020CHI_NotebookPainpoints.pdf) have [pointed out](https://dl.acm.org/doi/10.1145/3290605.3300500) their [drawbacks](https://dl.acm.org/doi/10.1145/3359141): difficulty managing code, sharing code and receiving feedback, replicating results, cleaning up "messes", productionizing models and analyses.
 The telltale sign of this mismatch in a project is a directory named something like `notebooks/` containing notebooks each authored by a single person.

-### Addressing the challenges
+How can workflows be adapted to use a shared codebase and build a single product?

+### Towards a solution

 To address these challenges, I've been working on a new way to facilitate collaboration in data science projects.

-The first part of the approach is based on finding ways to decompose the data science process into modular patches -- standalone units of contribution -- that can be intelligently combined, representing objects like "feature", "labeling function", or "prediction task definition".
+The first part of the approach is based on finding ways to decompose the data science process into modular patches — standalone units of contribution — that can be intelligently combined, representing objects like "feature", "labeling function", or "prediction task definition".
 Prospective contributors work in parallel to write patches and submit them to an open-source repo where our framework provides functionality to identify and merge high-quality contributions and compose the accepted patches into a single product.

-The second part of the approach is meeting data scientists where they are -- the notebook -- as the primary IDE.
+The second part of the approach is meeting data scientists where they are — the notebook — as the primary IDE.
 After prototyping a new feature, say, within a notebook, using our interface a data scientist can transparently submit the code that defines that feature only as a pull request to the upstream project repo without bothering themselves with any git details.

+We instantiate these ideas in [Ballet](https://github.com/HDI-Project/ballet), a software framework for collaborative data science.
+It initially supports collaborative feature engineering on tabular data, which will be the focus of this post.
+But keep in mind that this is one instance of the ideas behind Ballet, and that they apply equally to other areas of data science, with a plugin to support data programming for document classification in development.

 In the rest of this post I will go through many of these ideas in an end-to-end example of collaborating on a house price prediction problem.
 Throughout this example I will be focusing on feature engineering where each patch to the project is a new feature definition.
-But keep in mind that this is one instance of the ideas behind Ballet, and that they may equally apply to other areas of data science.

 ## Collaborating on feature engineering for house price prediction